mrlkn/wolt-delivery-fee-calculator/README.md

 ## Tests

-WIP
+Added pytest and can be checked with `python -m pytest tests.py`

-## Finally, the code itself and note from dev
+## Note from dev

-As you stated in document for not building production quality code, I didn't bother to add views etc. Just created the endpoint in the main.py
+As it stated in document for not building production quality code, I didn't bother to add views etc. Just created the endpoint in the main.py

+Apart from it, in order to improve maintability I added delivery configuration to configure all the parameters in same place that plays role in delivery fee.
+However, it felt like code became more obscure (especially with bad namings) and I couldn't balace it well.
+So I am not sure if that was the best practice so any feedback is appreciated at this point.